avishek-sen-gupta/cobol-rekt/README.md

 ## Developer Guide

 ### CLI Usage
 The individual functionalities can be invoked using different commands.
-The commands and their effects are listed below:
+The commands and their effects are listed below.
+Further tasks will be added.

 - ```WRITE_FLOW_AST```: Writes a more useful form of the AST to JSON.
 This form is used by the interpreter and other analyses.
 - ```INJECT_INTO_NEO4J```: This injects the unified model into Neo4J.
 Exposing more fine-grained options is in progress.
 This requires the environment variable ```NEO4J_URI```, ```NEO4J_USERNAME```, and ```NEO4J_PASSWORD``` to be defined.
 If you wish to include comments in the graph, the ```ATTACH_COMMENTS``` needs to have run first.